 The sun slides behind mountain tops.
 Gold lights the land.
 Blacks creep out of valleys.
 Fading rays gild the loch with silver.
 Midges rattle in moving clouds with teeth.
 Perfumes of peat mix with bracken and pine.
-Cool air lifts goosebumps on bare skin.
+Cool air lifts bumps on bare skin.
 Storm clouds brew in the east.

 A veil of milky mist closes in.
 Details turn to blurs.
 Shadows settle in shapes.
 Steady steps stumble on a stony path.
 Lightning echoes in a vaulted sky.
 Earths bulk decreases under heavens space.
 A roar, a crack.
 Rain pours down.
 Water hits hard terrain.
 A million rivulets run over everything.

-If I keep still and watch, things happen.
-Insects skate across its surface with buoyant feet, birds and wasps stop to drink, leaves fall in and ripples appear – I wonder where the vibrating rings go next.
+If I keep still for long enough things happen – insects skate across the surface, birds and wasps drink, leaves fall and ripples appear – I always wonder where the vibrating rings go next.